ScoopInstaller/Install/README.md

 #### For Admin

-Installation under the administrator console has been disabled by default for security reason.
+Installation under the administrator console has been disabled by default for security considerations.
 If you know what you are doing and want to install Scoop as administrator.
 Please download the installer and manually execute it with the `-RunAsAdmin` parameter in an elevated console.
 Here is the example:

 ```powershell
 iwr -useb get.scoop.sh -outfile 'install.ps1'